Our Charity

 The answer is simple; our mission and our charity.

-Friends of PICU is a charity dedicated to supporting critically ill children and their families at the Pediatric Intensive Care Unit (PICU) at Southampton Children’s Hospital.
-Founded in 2006 by parents of children treated at the PICU and PICU medical staff, the charity aims to provide essential equipment, facilities, and services that are not typically covered by the local health authority2.
+Friends of PICU is a charity dedicated to supporting critically ill children and their families at the Pediatric Intensive Care Unit (PICU) at Southampton Children's Hospital.
+Founded in 2006 by parents of children treated at the PICU and PICU medical staff, the charity aims to provide essential equipment, facilities, and services that are not typically covered by the local health authority.

 What they Do: